thunderbird89/esf/stories/story-knock-knock.md

 > "Hell Ravens, you heard the Admiral.
 We're done.
 Form up on me.
 Let's go home."

 The Japanese Talons turned toward Galileo Station, engines burning, leaving the battle behind them.
 Around them, other squadrons were doing the same.
-Portuguese, American, Federation—all of them vectoring toward the station, all of them standing down.
+Portuguese, American, Federation - all of them vectoring toward the station, all of them standing down.

 Behind them, Third North Fleet continued its work, hunting down the last Ryzak vessels, eliminating the threat, ensuring that nothing would threaten Earth.